yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         - Current Balance:     The same as Balance but excluding future transactions
         - Cleared Balance:     Includes all 'cleared' (i.e. reconciled) transactions - even future

+- AutoSum:
+  - You can turn AutoSum ON/OFF: When on,  AutoSum recursively totals the selected account and all its sub-accounts it auto summarises the whole account(s) including Investments/Cash/Securities ('recursively' means iterate through all an account's children accounts...)
+                                 When off, it just adds the value held at that account level (ignoring its children) you can manually select individual accounts/cats/securities/cash (by row)

+  - AutoSum ON  will always auto-include all a selected account's child/sub accounts at runtime.
+            OFF will only include the accounts you have selected.
+You will have to select/add any new accounts created

+  - Investment accounts hold Cash at the investment account level.
+AutoSum affects your ability to select just cash
+                        - When AutoSum is on, all securities get totalled into the Investment account

+  - You set the AutoSum setting by row.
+Thus some rows can be on, and others can be off.

 - Override Balance asof Date:  Allows you to obtain the balance asof a specified date.
         - Includes all transactions / balances up to, and including, the selected balance asof date When selected, the balance asof date options are enabled.
 Here you select the automatic asof end date,